 Choosing a childcarer will support you in finding childcare in your chosen area.

 As a protective measure, government guidance advises settings to restrict onsite visitors, including prospective parents.
-Providers are encouraged to be creative in how they overcome this obstacle and have developed alternative methods for sharing their provision with parents e.g. virtual tours, online photographs and supporting information etc. To help you to establish whether the provision meets your needs, it is advisable that you communicate directly with the provider to request further information about the service they provide.
+Providers are encouraged to be creative in how they overcome this obstacle and have developed alternative methods for sharing their provision with parents, for example virtual tours, online photographs and supporting information.
+To help you to establish whether the provision meets your needs, it is advisable that you communicate directly with the provider to request further information about the service they provide.

 How will I know that the provider has made the provision as safe as it can be?

 Government guidance has been issued to all providers, providing detailed steps to take to ensure that the service provided is as safe as possible for children and adults.
 Providers should continue to work on established risk assessments to ensure that protective measures are in place and monitored.
-For further information on how your provider has applied this guidance to their offer specifically, please contact them directly, they should make all of this information available to parent.
+For further information on how your provider has applied this guidance to their offer specifically, please contact them directly.
+They should make all of this information available to parents.